kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 #### Story 1

-As a kubeadm user, I wish no component violates the kubernetes version skew policy when joining a control plane node.
+As a kubeadm user, I wish no component violates the Kubernetes version skew policy when joining a control plane node.

 #### Story 2